abhisek/Pe-Loader-Sample/README.md

  * Handle Import Forwarding
  * Bound Imports
  * Is it possible to relocate a PE if relocation table is not included?
 Hack++?
+ * Most Important: Documentation of PE Loading Process

 Thanks
 -------

-Special thanks to Stephen Fewer of Harmony Security for Reflective DLL Injection paper and implementation.
+* Special thanks to Stephen Fewer of Harmony Security for Reflective DLL Injection paper and implementation.
 The IAT processing and Relocation code in this project is taken from ReflectiveDLL Loader implementation.

+* sincoder for ideas on Self Relocation.